Add storage and design to your outdoor space with an easy to build DIY Outdoor Crate Coffee Table.

 Once the paint is dry (I would wait 24 hours) screw the caster wheels into the bottom of the plywood.
 I marked the holes for the screws first, then drilled pilot holes to make the screws go in easier and not split the wood.

-Flip the base over and place your crates on top of the plywood how you would like them.
+Flip the base over and place the crates on top of the plywood how you would like them.
 I placed the crates in the design I wanted before I had the plywood cut so I would have a good measurement.

+Screw the crates to the base and then to each other to hold into place.
 You now have an awesome outdoor coffee table with plenty of surface area and also plenty of storage space.
 The center area is perfect for a large plant or place a serving tray over it for more flat surface space.